yargs/yargs/README.md

 examples
 ========

 With yargs, the options be just a hash!
-No optstrings be attached.
 -------------------------------------------------------------------

 xup.js: